 Unsure of where to start your research?
 Here are six areas you may want to investigate when looking into potential universities:

 Universities host open houses to provide you with the opportunity to see your home away from home.
-Open houses are great ways to meet faculty and students at the school, and to get a feel of how university life will be!
+Open houses are a great way to meet faculty and students at the school, so you can get a feel of what your life at that university would be like!

 It's important to give yourself the opportunity to look at the university and ask yourself: